spaghetti-lover/backend-swe-interview-questions/answers/database.md

 To be defined.

+## Should we use index for all column?

+No, we shouldn't.
+Use index too much will lead to these consequences:
+- **Indexes consume significant disk space**: each index is essentially a separate data structure that duplicates and organizes your column data.
+With indexes on every column, you could easily double or triple your database storage requirements.
+- **Long insert time**: Every INSERT, UPDATE, or DELETE operation must update not just the main table, but every single index.
+This creates a substantial overhead that can slow down data modification operations considerably.

 ## What is Database Replicating?
 When do we need it?

 Database replicating is the act of making one or many copies of a database to increase the availability of data.